mzazakeith/gemcommits/README.md

 ## How it works

-This CLI tool runs `git diff` to grab all your latest code changes, sends them to OpenAI's GPT-3, then returns the AI generated commit message.
+This CLI tool runs `git diff` to grab all your latest code changes, sends them to Google's Gemini AI, then returns the AI generated commit message.

 Video coming soon where I rebuild it from scratch to show you how to easily build your own CLI tools powered by AI.